tectrolabs/microrng/README.md

 ### Verify communication with the MicroRNG

 * Connect MicroRNG device to the target board through the provided SPI interface.
-* Verify device connectivity with the following command (you may need to use a target board sepecific device path):
+* Verify device connectivity with the following command (you may need to use a target board specific device path):
 ```
 sudo mcdiag /dev/spidev0.0
 ```